 The tolerance and temporal tests require a solid assessment of the climatology of the considered parameter.
-Therefore, we applied a full QC procedure only to the variables having a high data availability (i.e. at least 30 years of continuous measurements): dry bulb temperature, wet bulb temperature, atmospheric pressure, vapour pressure, relative humidity, cloud cover, rainfall and snowfall.
-For the remaining parameters (i.e. clouds direction, wind direction, wind speed, cloud type, visibility, low-level cloud base height and quantity, snow depth, precipitation duration and precipitation type), we performed a basic manual inspection check, that in the case of wind speed, snow depth and visibility takes into account the acceptable limits suggested by WMO (2008).
+Therefore, we applied a full QC procedure only to the variables with a high data availability (i.e. at least 30 years of continuous measurements): dry-bulb temperature, wet-bulb temperature, atmospheric pressure, vapour pressure, relative humidity, cloud cover, rainfall and snowfall.
+For the remaining parameters (i.e. cloud direction, wind direction, wind speed, cloud type, visibility, low-level cloud base height and quantity, snow depth, precipitation duration, and precipitation type), we performed a basic manual inspection check that in the case of wind speed, snow depth and visibility takes into account the acceptable limits suggested by the WMO (2008).

 The applied QC process is exclusively based on the self-consistency and internal coherence of the investigated dataset.
-In case other sub-daily time series collected in Southern Italy will become available in future, additional quality evaluations of MVOBS sub-daily data will be carried out through spatial consistency checks.
+In the event that other sub-daily time series collected in southern Italy become available in future, additional quality evaluations of MVOBS sub-daily data will be carried out through spatial consistency checks.

-Data homogenization is widely recognized to be an important part of climate data processing (e.g. Alexandersson, 1997).
-Potential inhomogeneity in MVOBS sub-daily time-series may arise from change of the instruments location occurred in 1895 and from a turnover of the personnel responsible for the meteorological observations (see Table 1).
-However, the scientific community is still looking for a robust and widely accepted methods for sub-daily data homogenization (Venema et al., 2012).
+Data homogenization is widely recognized to be an important part of climate data processing (e.g. Alexandersson an Moberg, 1997).
+Potential inhomogeneity in MVOBS subdaily time series may arise from the change in the instruments' location in 1895 and from a turnover of the personnel responsible for the meteorological observations (see Table 1).
+However, the scientific community is still looking for robust and widely accepted methods for sub-daily data homogenization (Venema et al., 2012).
 This aspect is well highlighted in the recent work of Ashcroft et al. (2018), in which the rescued sub-daily data were subjected to a QC procedure that did not include the homogenization.

-The following subsections provide details and examples about each of the four OC steps.
+The following subsections provide details and examples about each of the four QC steps.